 If you decide not to address spousal support in the prenup, then you or your spouse have the opportunity to pursue it in a divorce (if you meet various other requirements of Texas law).

 If you are getting married and would like to arrange a premarital agreement, we can help.
 Similarly, if you are already married, we can help you draft a postmarital agreement.
-Don’t delay—contact our office right away to discuss your options with one of our skilled family law attorneys.
+Don’t delay — contact our office right away to discuss your options with one of our skilled family and divorce attorneys.